 No Super Duty Electric

-Meanwhile, arch-rival GM is going full-throttle developing its F-150 electric rival, so far referred to as the Chevrolet BET Truck project.
-The company has confirmed that this model will be the first-ever Chevrolet Silverado electric and can deliver a range of more than 400 miles (internal estimate).
-The company plans to manufacture it in Detroit and Hamtramck, Michigan (USA), and it is expected to launch around the time the F-150 EV is deployed (mid-2022).
+Meanwhile, arch-rival GM is going full-throttle developing its F-150 electric rival, which it originally announced as the Chevrolet BET Truck project.
+The company has confirmed that this model will be the first-ever Chevrolet Silverado electric and be able to deliver a range of more than 400 miles (internal estimate).
+The company plans to manufacture it in Detroit and Hamtramck, Michigan (USA), and could launch it around mid-2022.

 Ford F-150 Lightning (Ford F150 Electric) FAQs